-Freematics ONE+ is our most powerful Arduino programmable vehicle telematics prototyping platform, in form of a OBD dongle that plugs into a vehicle’s OBD port and works as a standalone data logging or edge computing device having access to vehicle’s ECU.
+Freematics ONE+ is a powerful Arduino programmable vehicle telematics prototyping platform in form of a OBD dongle that plugs into a vehicle’s OBD port and works as a standalone smart device which can communicate with vehicle’s ECU.
 It integrates motion sensor (accelerometer, gyroscope) and can extend with high-grade GNSS receiver or external sensors.
 Collected data can be processed in real-time with its dual-core CPU, stored in internal Flash or microSD card and transmitted via BLE, WiFi or cellular network.
-Freematics ONE+ comes with SDK (Arduino libraries) and reference firmware (Arduino sketches) which are being active maintained.
+Freematics ONE+ comes with an actively maintained Arduino library and ready-to-go Arduino sketches and open-source telemtry server software.

 Freematics ONE+ plugs into the OBD port usually located under the steering column.
 To check if your vehicle is OBD-II certified, open your hood and find the sticker that looks like this:

 Vehicles using following vehicle protocols are supported.

 Freematics ONE+ supports high-accuracy geolocation positioning external GNSS receiver connected to the 4-pin I/O connector.
 The optional M8030 10Hz GNSS receiver provides high accuracy (up to 2 meters) and high update rate (10Hz).
 The receiver comes with a 1.5m long cable.

 Cellular module is attached to Freematics ONE+ through its onboard xBee socket.
 We provide several options of cellular modules for different networks.
 Following chart compares the 3 types of cellular modules currently available.